Biden quest for judicial diversity goes beyond race, gender

 Biden has already made history by nominating more public defenders, civil rights attorneys and nonprofit lawyers to the federal bench during his first year in office than any other president, increasing not just the racial and gender diversity of the federal judiciary but also the range of professional expertise.
 And it’s possible that theme will continue as he looks to make more history by nominating the first Black woman to the nation’s highest court.

 While three of the current justices have experience as prosecutors, none was a criminal defense attorney.
-The last justice with serious experience in defense was Thurgood Marshall, a civil rights attorney nominated more than 45 years ago.
+The last justice with serious experience in defense was Thurgood Marshall, a civil rights attorney nominated about 55 years ago.
 He was the first Black person on the court and retired in 1991.

 Some of the women on Biden’s list of potential nominees have deep public defense or civil rights backgrounds: Ketanji Brown Jackson, 51, for example, worked as a public defender and served on the U.S. Sentencing Commission before she was nominated to the bench by President Barack Obama.
 Eunice Lee, 51, whom Biden named to the U.S. Court of Appeals for the 2nd Circuit in August, is the first former federal defender to serve on that court.